duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 url suggestion does not use port number, so it is advised to disable it on `about:config` for `browser.urlbar.autoFill` to false.
 That way only history links will be provided, so you can navigate to them using tab.

+# FTP

+To enable ftp write you need to uncomment `sudo vi /etc/vsftpd.conf` `write_enable=YES` and restart `sudo service vsftpd restart`.
+You need to create folder (owner should be trkftp user).

+# TIPS

+* to change default program open with file type, you can right click, properties, set default.